AsunaMasuda/data_wrangling_twitter/README.md

 ## Wrangle and Analyze Twitter Data
-Data Cleaning, Analying and Visualization, using the tweet archive of Twiitter user @dog_rates also known as WeRateDogs.
+Data cleaning, analysis and visualization, using the tweet archive of Twiitter user @dog_rates also known as WeRateDogs.

 ## Description
 I analysed this tweet archive data by following steps.